qzqdz/smartscanner/README.md

 - Scikit-learn
 - Loguru

-For a complete list of dependencies, refer to `requirements.txt`.
+## Clarification

+For more details on the methodology and results, please refer to the full paper.

+We provide the data sources with the key code for demonstrating the contribution of our study.
+After our study is formally published, we will release all the code of our work.

 ## Citation

-If you use this code in your research, please cite our paper:
+If you use this code in your research, please cite our paper: xxx

-[Include citation information here]

 ## License

-[Specify the license under which this code is released]

-For more details on the methodology and results, please refer to the full paper.
+[license]